kurogit/arduino_pong/README.md

 The Project
 -----------

-In this project i am going to implement Pong from scratch for an Arduino Uno with an [Arduino TFT](https://www.arduino.cc/en/Guide/TFT).
+In this project i implemented Pong from scratch for an Arduino Uno with an [Arduino TFT](https://www.arduino.cc/en/Guide/TFT).

-My project goals are the following:
+The project goals are the following:

 -   Learn about programming for embedded hardware (Arduino)
 -   Generally raise my programming experience